johnnykv/heralding/README.md

 The project consists of two independent parts:
 * Hive
  * Multiprotocol honeypot, comes default with ssh, pop3, pop3s, ssh, ftp and telnet capability.
- * Extendable, both in terms of new protocols but can also be extended to provide shell like feature like Kippo.
+ * Extendable, both in terms of new protocols but can also be extended to provide shell-like feature like Kippo.
  * Distributes all login attempts using hpfeeds. (beeswarn.hive)
 * Feeder (currently under initial development)
- * Simulates a normal end-user system by regulary interacting with Hive.
+ * Simulates end-user interaction by regulary interacting with Hive.
  * Distributes all login attempts using hpfeeds. (beeswarn.feeder)